Korkman/macemu-appimage-builder/README.md

 ## About the launchers
 The launchers make sure the working directories match expectations.
 For SheepShaver the sysctl variable vm.mmap_min_addr is ensured to be set to 0.
 They are mostly optional.
-The main point is to generate the AppImages in ```output/macemuAppImages```.
-You can run them directly if you want to.
+The main point is to generate the AppImages in the directory ```macemuAppImages```.
+You can skip the launchers if you want to, just make sure the GUIs are run in the same directory as the emulators.

 ## Install
 The install script will copy launchers and AppImages to ```$HOME/.local/bin/``` and create